 Remember, if you own a Google Pixel or Pixel XL, you can try Android Q right now.
 There are several ways to try this new software update early, although we don’t recommend average users try it until the 3rd or 4th beta this summer.
 It’s still too new, and not complete.

-The Android Q beta is available for the Pixel 1, 2, and 3 series of phones so far, but more are likely coming soon.
+The Android Q beta 2 software is available for the Pixel 1, 2, and 3 series of phones so far, but more are likely coming soon.
 The easiest way to get this software right now is through the Android Q beta program.
 Keep in mind that even the 2nd beta has problems, some apps and games (like Pokemon GO) still don’t work, and you will run into issues.

 Android Q Expectations